 Speaker: Blair Trippe, Principal, Continuity Family Business Consulting

 Family business stakeholders recognize that their environment is more complicated, largely because they recognize the importance of maintaining the strength of their business and family relationships.
-In this comprehensive presentation, Blair will discuss key practices from consultant’s perspective who also has been a family business stakeholder.
-Vital elements of family-business conflict management will be discussed, including the motivations of each stakeholder group, understanding where power is held in the family business and the importance of professional collaboration in helping family-business stakeholders.
-Members will leave with practical techniques to further the future of their families and their businesses.
+In this comprehensive presentation, Blair discussed key practices from a consultant’s perspective who also has been a family business stakeholder.
+Vital elements of family-business conflict management were be discussed, including the motivations of each stakeholder group, understanding where power is held in the family business and the importance of professional collaboration in helping family-business stakeholders.

 For More Information

 If you are interested in attending an upcoming session as our guest or to learn more about the Forum, please contact us at 973-443-8842.
+Gabrielle will be happy to share details about the exciting and dynamic opportunities the Family Business Forum offers.
 More about the Institute at www.fdu.edu/rothman.

 Family businesses face unique challenges.
 In addition to all of the fundamental issues involved in operating a business, families in business must address a number of other important concerns, including:

-A typical O. Berk Company Family Business Forum seminar consists of from 40 to 60 members – representing two or three generations - with family and non-family members - from various types and sizes of businesses.
+A typical O. Berk Company Family Business Forum seminar consists of from 30 to 50 attendees – representing two or three generations - with family and non-family members - from various types and sizes of businesses.
 Representatives from sponsoring organizations are also present at seminars to offer their expertise when appropriate.
 Seminars vary in content and format.
 Some feature family business experts while others include panels of members and sponsors.